Loading...

 ls /boot

 This confirms the presence of the kernel image (vmlinuz) and initramfs (initrd.img) that the bootloader loads.
-It’s also an easy way to spot multiple installed kernels.
+It also makes it easy to spot multiple installed kernels.

 config-5.15.0-91-generic